dfinity/portal/docs/references/ii-spec.md

 5. The `event.origin` is used as the Application Frontend’s hostname

-6. The front end calls `get_principal()` to obtain the user- and front-end-specific principal.
+6. The front end calls `get_principal()` to obtain the user- and frontend-specific principal.

 7. The user is asked if they want to log into the client application, showing the client application frontend’s hostname and the used principal.